Are you looking for the ultimate guide to the Lanikai Pillbox hike? This guide from a Hawaii local has everything you need to know!

 How to Get to the Lanikai Pillbox Hike

 Getting to the Lanikai pillbox hike is actually pretty simple.
-Google Maps will get you pretty close to the starting areas, and handmade signs that the locals have set out near the very start of the hike will lead you the rest of the way.
+You’ll make your way to the town of Kailua (think the Kailua Beach and Lanikai Beach area, if you’re familiar).
+Then, Google Maps will get you pretty close to the starting areas, and handmade signs that the locals have set out near the very start of the hike will lead you the rest of the way.

 The struggle is figuring out the parking situation.
 There is no designated parking area for the Lanikai pillbox hike, so it’s all street parking.
 Please be considerate of those living in the area!
 Do not blog their driveways!
 Also, please be aware of any no parking street signs that are posted.